Kuldebar/ClassiRealm-Tileset/README.md

-# HexaRealm-Tileset
+# ClassiRealm-Tileset
-A tileset mod for Unciv, featuring milder colors and better resolution of tiles!
+A tileset mod for Unciv this mod incorporates elements of 5Hex, HexaRealm and RatByte's Free Hex Tile Game Assets from itch.io...